riccardoforzan/SE-2021/L01-GoogleKotlinPlayground.md

 This allows Kotlin to do extra checks for code safety.

-To see more examples: <a href=https://developer.android.com/codelabs/kotlin-bootcamp-generics/#2>Kotlin Bootcamp</a>
+To see more examples: [Kotlin Bootcamp](https://developer.android.com/codelabs/kotlin-bootcamp-generics/#2)

 ___